 The first time I visited Royal Antwerp was like 8 or 9 years ago.
 The experience at the time was a lot like the movie Groundhog Day, experiencing the same thing over and over and over again.
 A tight course totally overrun by tree growth that had never been maintained.
 When I was finished every hole looked exactly the same, none of the features stuck out or were memorable, the turf was poor and the greens were of very average condition with considerable disease.
 On top of all this the reception we received at the clubhouse from the secretary was just plain rude and unwelcoming.

 Fast forward to present day.
 Holy cow!
 I'm thrilled to say this is the single best renovation and turnaround I've ever seen in Continental Europe.
 We are talking Oakmont levels here.
-Royal Antwerp for me has become the poster child for what COULD BE to every single European Golden Age Course that has been neglected for years.
+Royal Antwerp for me has become the poster child for what COULD BE done to every single European Golden Age Course that has been neglected for years.
 Which unfortunately includes far too many to name here.
 Clubs that are not being good custodians to Golden Age historical gems they have been graced with.

 In fact, every single club should be getting a committee together and taking a field trip to study what has been done at Royal Antwerp because they have figured it out and what an amazing success story this is.